Statutes of the National Union of Students in Norway – English

 § 4.3 Allocation of delegates

 The General Assembly consists of 181 delegates.
-Each member is represented by one delegate.
-Thereafter, the remaining delegates are allocated according to the Sainte-Laguë method, divided by 1, 3, 7 and so on, in relation to the calculation of student numbers described in Chapter 4 section 2.
-Members who have only one delegate according to this method have the right to send one substitute to the General Assembly.
+Each member is initially allocated one delegate.
+The remaining delegates are allocated according to the Sainte-Laguë method, with division numbers 1, 3, 7 and so on, based on the calculation of student numbers described in Chapter 4 section 2.
+Members who have only one delegate according to this method may send one of their substitute delegates to the General Assembly.

 § 4.4 Delegates